 In most cases the EEO Counselor will give you the choice of participating either in EEO counseling or in an alternative dispute resolution (ADR) program, such as a mediation program.
-Counseling should be completed within 30 days, but you can agree to extend it for 60 days by providing written permission.

-If you do not settle the dispute during counseling or through ADR, you can file a formal discrimination complaint against NEH with NEH's EEO Office.
-You must file within 15 days from the day you receive the notice from your EEO Counselor about how to file.
-The notice will contain information about how to file the complaint, as well as information about your rights in the complaint process.
+If you do not settle the dispute during counseling or through ADR, you can file a formal discrimination complaint against the agency with the agency's EEO Office.
+You must file within 15 days from the day you receive notice from your EEO Counselor about how to file.